infinilabs/console/docs/content.en/docs/release-notes/_index.md

 - Adapter metrics query with cluster id and cluster uuid
 - Optimize metric query bucket size (#59)
 - Add suggestion to chart in monitor if is no data because the time interval is less than the collection interval.
+- check if the cluster version supports metric transport_outbound_comnections in monitor.

 ## 1.27.0 (2024-12-09)